galatedgi/Maze/README.md

   * Choosing the size of the maze

-  * Showing the route leading to the goal
+  * Teaching the paving the path

   * Choosing an algorithm for finding the route to the goal